attaryz/pkg-version/README.md

    - 🟡 Patch updates (bug fixes)
    - 🔵 Prerelease versions

+### Updating Packages

+The extension provides several ways to update packages:

+1. **Update a Single Package**:
+   - Hover over a dependency with an available update
+   - Click the "Update Package" button that appears
+   - The package will be updated to the latest version while preserving version constraints (^, ~, etc.)

+2. **Update All Packages**:
+   - Click the update all icon in the Package Dependencies view header
+   - Confirm that you want to update all outdated packages
+   - The extension will update all outdated packages and show a progress notification

 ### Commands

 The extension provides several commands that can be accessed via the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P`):

 - **Check Package Updates**: Manually trigger a check for outdated dependencies
 - **Refresh Dependencies**: Refresh the dependencies tree view
+- **Update Package**: Update a selected package to the latest version
+- **Update All Packages**: Update all outdated packages at once
 - **Exclude Folder**: Exclude a folder from dependency scanning
 - **Manage Exclusions**: View and remove folder exclusions